 Since then much has changed.
 The historical monument has been restored, St. Mary has been re-consecrated as a parish church and the remaining cloister buildings have been turned into a well known and highly regarded music center for classical music, La Cité Musicale.
 One can even stay overnight in a former nun’s cell and enjoy contemplative perambulations in the cloister gardens during quiet, balmy nights.

 We now wander back into our vignette and come full circle to the musical point.
-The concert we attended at the Abbaye was presented as music of the medieval period, a little older than your average classical piano concerto.
-The musicians performed on instruments ranging from harpsichord to flutes, mandolin, citter, viola da gamba, lute, fiddle and more.
-The ensemble call themselves ‘Les Witches’ and they aim “to resurrect the ambiance of a tavern at Shakespeares’ time”.
+The concert we attended at the Abbaye was presented as Music of the Medieval Period, a little older than your average classical piano concerto.
+The musicians performed on instruments ranging from harpsichord to flutes, mandolin, cittern, viola da gamba, lute, fiddle and more.
+The ensemble calls itself ‘Les Witches’ and they aim “to resurrect the ambiance of a tavern at Shakespeares’ time”.
 The members of Les Witches are classically trained academic musicians, most of whom teach at music schools or university departments, when not playing gigs.